-EPFO Members Can Apply For Higher Pension Till May 3 - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+EPFO members can apply for higher pension till May 3 - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The EPFO circular had also provided for the higher pension option for those eligible subscribers who either contributed on actual wages higher than Rs 5,000 or Rs 6,500 per month prevalent threshold pensionable salary or exercised their option for higher pension or their request for higher pension was declined by EPFO authorities before the amendment to EPS-95 in 2014.

-The eligible subscribers would have to apply jointly with their employer for the enhanced benefit in the application form prescribed by the commissioner and all other required documents like joint declaration etc. (Agencies)
+The eligible subscribers would have to apply jointly with their employer for the enhanced benefit in the application form prescribed by the commissioner and all other required documents like joint declaration etc. (PTI)